hankertrix/Uni-Stuff/README.md

 [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 The licences found inside the folders for the software projects should agree with this licence.
-The full licence text can be found in the `LICENCE_CODE.txt` file.
+The full licence text can be found in the `LICENCE-CODE.txt` file.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]